ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

 IYYYY returns the ISO standard year.

-IYY returns the last three difigts of the ISO standard year.
+IYY returns the last three digits of the ISO standard year.

 IY returns the last two digits of the ISO standard year.

-I returns the last 1 digit of the ISO startdard year.
+I returns the last 1 digit of the ISO standard year.

 This cannot be used with thee TO_DATE function.